exoflow/DeviceModelSegmentation/README.md

 Once the device segments are uploaded the campaign can be split into multiple smaller campaigns, each one targeting exactly one device segment.
 With this campaign setup it is more likely to get a good ROAS on all of these segments as the bid amount will now closer reflect the true value of the audience.

+## Collect device model information
+Commercial model names of devices like for example “SM-G950F” (Samsung Galaxy S8) or “iPhone6,1” are available through many sources.
+Mobile attribution providers like Appsflyer and Adjust include device models in their raw data reports and popular analytics SDKs like Unity Analytics and Firebase automatically collect this information.

 ## Pros and Cons
 On the pro side this approach can yield a higher ROAS because the bid amount better reflects the real value of the targeted audience.
 Bidding high for top devices can lead to a competitive advantage over other advertisers which have a flat bid across all devices.
 At the same time, the potential scale of campaigns is high because the audience is not limited as device models are not blacklisted.
 However, the advertising products move more into autopilot features like the Google UAC where the advertisers’ choices are limited.
 Also for Facebook Ads it might work better to not limit Facebooks bidding algorithm but rather let Facebook decide which devices to target at which bid (e.g. by using App Event Optimization).
 In the end the key is to try and learn what works best.
 That’s the only way to run successful mobile advertising campaigns in the long run.